n2cholas/awesome-jax/readme.md

 - [Using JAX to accelerate our research by David Budden and Matteo Hessel](https://deepmind.com/blog/article/using-jax-to-accelerate-our-research) - Describes the state of JAX and the JAX ecosystem at DeepMind.
 - [Getting started with JAX (MLPs, CNNs & RNNs) by Robert Lange](https://roberttlange.github.io/posts/2020/03/blog-post-10/) - Neural network building blocks from scratch with the basic JAX operators.
 - [Tutorial: image classification with JAX and Flax Linen by 8bitmp3](https://github.com/8bitmp3/JAX-Flax-Tutorial-Image-Classification-with-Linen) - Learn how to create a simple convolutional network with the Linen API by Flax and train it to recognize handwritten digits.
-- [Plugging Into JAX by Nick Doiron](https://medium.com/swlh/plugging-into-jax-16c120ec3302) - Compared Flax, Haiku, and Objax on the Kaggle flower classification challenge.
+- [Plugging Into JAX by Nick Doiron](https://medium.com/swlh/plugging-into-jax-16c120ec3302) - Compares Flax, Haiku, and Objax on the Kaggle flower classification challenge.
 - [Meta-Learning in 50 Lines of JAX by Eric Jang](https://blog.evjang.com/2019/02/maml-jax.html) - Introduction to both JAX and Meta-Learning.
 - [Normalizing Flows in 100 Lines of JAX by Eric Jang](https://blog.evjang.com/2019/07/nf-jax.html) - Concise implementation of [RealNVP](https://arxiv.org/abs/1605.08803).
 - [Differentiable Path Tracing on the GPU/TPU by Eric Jang](https://blog.evjang.com/2019/11/jaxpt.html) - Tutorial on implementing path tracing.